solidi/writing/81-the-man-who-made-magic.md

 If the men of the parking lot, if still present, would not believe their own eyes nor understand its magic, as much as they did not understand an engine.

 The world has changed a lot, but gasoline, natural gas, and oil continue to make plastics.
 They increment slowly.
-Somehow, society struggles to reach a Type I civilization, trying to return to the same moon a century later, making mistakes.
+Somehow, society struggles to reach a Type I civilization, trying to return to the same moon a century later, making mistakes that once were mastered.

 The once heroic scientists no longer exist nor show the way.
 Instead, they monetize videos on their published channels while people no longer speak to one another.
 Instead, they look downward.